snowdrop/generator/README.md

 ## To run it locally

+The golang version needed to run locally the generator is `1.11`.
-Start the go generator server
+Start the go `generator` server using this command

 ```bash
 CONFIGMAP_PATH=conf go run main.go